aleski017/tab-nawba-symbolic_recognition/README.md

 ## Overview

-Building upon [[1]](#1), our results show that data-driven Machine Learning approaches provide a significant improve- ment for the aforementioned classification tasks compared to model- based Artificial Intelligence.
-Moreover, we introduce a method based on a Graph Convolutional Neural Network (GNN) architecture that ex- ploits the relationships between music components.
+Building upon [[1]](#1), our results show that data-driven Machine Learning approaches provide a significant improvement for the aforementioned classification tasks compared to model-based Artificial Intelligence.
+Moreover, we introduce a method based on a Graph Convolutional Neural Network (GNN) architecture that exploits the relationships between music components.
 To the best of our knowledge, this is the first application of a GNN to Non-Western MIR.
 This work has the potential to set a new baseline for state-of-the-art methods which identify nawba and ṭāb‘.

 ---